microsoft/FHIR-Converter/docs/how-to-guides/enable-template-store-integration.md

 1. If you have deployed the FHIR converter service to Azure, provide the configuration:
     * Use the deployment option (**TODO** insert instructions)

-    * Alternatively, you can directly provide the configuration via environment variables in your Azure Container App running the  FHIR converter service:
+    * Alternatively, you can directly provide the configuration via environment variables in your Azure Container App running the FHIR converter service by editing the container:
-        1. **TemplateHosting__StorageAccountConfiguration__ContainerUrl** - the url to the blob container.
+        1. **TemplateHosting__StorageAccountConfiguration__ContainerUrl** - the blob container URL hosting the custom templates.

          Refer [Configure environment variables](https://learn.microsoft.com/en-us/azure/container-apps/environment-variables?tabs=portal) for more information.